VatsaDev/Special-topics-logs/Feb.md

     - off policy vs on policy
        - off has diff policy for acting and updating
        - on has same policy for both

+ - monte carlo v td
+    - Monte Carlo needs more data samples, while TD needs less
+    - TD has a huge bias towards initial start, and this can be a problem sometimes
+    - (Hmm, The evo sim would need monte carlo, as TD would be very biased to starting env, while evo sim would be really diverse, Raw Pixel RL)

+ - feb 7

+    -